layoutBox/PinLayout/README.md

 **Methods**:

 * `top(_ value: CGFloat)`
+The value specifies the top edge distance from the superview's top edge in pixels.
+* `top(_ percent: Percent)`
-The value specifies the distance in pixels between the top edge of the view and the top edge of its to superview
+The value specifies the top edge distance from the superview's top edge in percentage of its superview's height.
 * `left(_ value: CGFloat)`
+The value specifies the left edge distance from the superview's left edge in pixels.
+* `left(_ percent: Percent)`
-The value specifies the distance in pixels between the left edge of the view and the left edge of its to superview
+The value specifies the left edge distance from the superview's left edge in percentage of its superview's width.
 * `bottom(_ value: CGFloat)`
+The value specifies the bottom edge distance from the superview's bottom edge in pixels.
+* `bottom(_ percent: Percent)`
-The value specifies the distance in pixels between the bottom edge of the view and the bottom edge of its to superview.
+The value specifies the bottom edge distance from the superview's bottom edge in percentage of its superview's height.
 * `right(_ value: CGFloat)`
+The value specifies the right edge distance from the superview's right edge in pixels.
+* `right(_ percent: Percent)`
-The value specifies the distance in pixels between the right edge of the view and the right edge of its to superview.
+The value specifies the right edge distance from the superview's right edge in percentage of its superview's width.
 * `hCenter(_ value: CGFloat)`
+The value specifies the horizontal center distance from the superview's left edge in pixels.
+* `hCenter(_ percent: Percent)`
-The value specifies the distance in pixels between the horizontal center of the view and the left edge of its to superview.
+The value specifies the horizontal center distance from the superview's left edge in percentage of its superview's width.
 * `vCenter(_ value: CGFloat)`
+The value specifies the vertical center distance from the superview's top edge in pixels.
+* `vCenter(_ percent: Percent)`
-The value specifies the distance in pixels between the vertical center of the view and the top edge of its to superview.
+The value specifies the vertical center distance from the superview's top edge in percentage of its superview's height.

 ###### Usage Examples: